NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### PreRun

 In PreRun, the containers are created and expected to start.
-Once the containers reach a non-initialization state (i.e. Running), the containers are considered to have been started and the workflow can advance.
+Once the containers reach a non-initialization state (i.e. Running), the containers are considered to be started and the workflow can advance.

 By default, containers are expected to start within 60 seconds.
 If not, the workflow reports an